RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-azure-ad.md

 ## Claim conditions and user groups

-If your users will be part of different Groups, you can create a Claim Condition for the redisAccountMapping attribute.
+If your users are going to be part of different Groups, you can create a Claim Condition for the `redisAccountMapping` attribute.

 {{<image filename="images/rc/saml/ad_saml_20.png" alt="" >}}{{</image>}}

 ## IdP initiated SSO

-If you correctly set the up the **Sign on URL**, the SAML application will appear by default on a user’s **My Apps** panel.
+If you correctly set the up the **Sign on URL**, the SAML application appears by default on the user's **My Apps** panel.

 {{<image filename="images/rc/saml/ad_saml_25.png" alt="" >}}{{</image>}}